 In this case the ratio shows that 24.7% of the assets used within the business are funded by retained earnings.
 The balance of the assets (75.3%) must therefore be funded by liabilities and capital injected by investors.

-There is no correct value for the retained earnings total assets ratio, generally a high ratio is a good thing.
+There is no correct value for the RE/TA ratio, generally a high ratio is a good thing.
 Its level will vary from industry to industry, and therefore it is important when making comparisons, to determine an industry ratio benchmark based on financial statements of businesses similar to your own.

 Apple: Retained earnings total assets ratio = Retained earnings / Assets Retained earnings total assets ratio = 104,256 / 207,000 = 50.4% Amazon: Retained earnings total assets ratio = Retained earnings / Assets Retained earnings total assets ratio = 2,190 / 40,159 = 5.5%

-The retained earnings total assets ratio of Apple (50.4%) is significantly higher than Amazon (5.5%), indicating that Apple has significantly more retained earnings that Amazon, and is able to fund it’s operations from internal resources rather than rely on external debt and capital injections.
+The ratio of Apple (50.4%) is significantly higher than Amazon (5.5%), indicating that Apple has significantly more retained earnings that Amazon, and is able to fund it’s operations from internal resources rather than rely on external debt and capital injections.

 RE/TA = Retained earnings to total assets.

-Using the formula the following observations can be made.
+Using the formula the following we can make the following observations.

-- When the retained earnings are equal to the total assets the retained earnings total assets ratio is equal to 1 and the assets are funded entirely by retained earnings.
+- When the retained earnings are equal to the total assets the ratio is equal to 1 and the assets are funded entirely by retained earnings.

-- When the retained earnings total assets ratio is 0.5 or 50%, the assets are 50% funded by retained earnings and 50% funded by liabilities and capital injected by equity holders.
+- When the ratio is 0.5 or 50%, the assets are 50% funded by retained earnings and 50% funded by liabilities and capital injected by equity holders.

 The ratio forms part of the Altman Z Score ratio where it is used as an indicator of the age of a business (older businesses tend to have higher accumulated retained earnings and therefore a higher ratio), and as a measure of leverage, where a high ratio indicates that assets are funded from internal resources rather than from external injected equity capital or debt.

-The retained earnings to total assets ratio is not directly shown on the financial projections template, but both the retained earnings and total assets are readily available on the balance sheet of the template, so it is a simply and worthwhile task to calculate the ratio using the formula above.
+The RE/TA ratio is not directly shown on the financial projections template, but both the retained earnings and total assets are readily available on the balance sheet of the template, so it is a simply and worthwhile task to calculate the ratio using the formula above.

-Most startup businesses have very little retained earnings and may even have accumulated losses in their early years.
-This situation means that the retained earnings to total assets ratio may be low or even negative in the first few years but should show signs of a gradual improvement as the business becomes profitable and retained earnings increase (assuming dividends are not paid out).
+It must be remembered that most startup businesses have very little retained earnings and may even have accumulated losses in their early years.
+This situation means that the RE/TA ratio may be low or even negative in the first few years but should show signs of a gradual increase as the business becomes profitable and retained earnings increase (assuming dividends are not paid out).